masonjm/manager-readme/README.md

 ## It is my job to:

 1. Help you be _more_ awesome.
 I care about you as a person first, a team mate second, and an employee a distant last.
 I believe you have unique stengths, and that you will be happiest and most productive in a position where you can use and grow those strengths.
-You might not be in that position now;
-   we can change that.
+You might not be in that position now; we can change that.
 That position might not exist; we can change that too.
 I want to know what you're best at.
 I want you to know what you most enjoy doing.
 I will try to maximize the time you spend doing those things.
 We'll talk about this a lot during 1 on 1 meetings.

 2. Create shared context.
 I expect you to make your own decisions.
 To make good decisions, you need context.
 Because we function as a team, yet we all make our own decisions, it is vital that we share a context as much as possible.
 I do my best to find differings context and unify them.
 This might be communicating strategy from senior leadership, or simply telling two people they need to talk to each other.

 3. That's it.
 I do a lot of other stuff.
 Sometimes I even code.
-I don't consider any of that to be my job.
+I consider that work secondary to my _actual_ job.

 ## Meetings

-TODO
+Every week we'll have a 1 on 1 meeting.
+This is your time to talk with me about any topic you like.
+Tell me about your pets.
+Get feedback on a new idea.
+You can even give me status updates if you really want.
+The intention is to use this time build mutual trust and understanding.
+Our relationship will need those during times of stress.
+I will usually have a few things to ask you about during 1 on 1's, but the agenda is yours to set.

+If you ever want to talk outside of a schedule time, you have options:

+1. Stop by my office.
+I'm usually interruptable, and I don't mind saying "later" in the rare cases I'm not.
+2. Catch me while I'm walking around.
+I try to check in with everybody at least once a day.
+3. Put something on my calendar.
+I keep it up to date.
+Pick any time that's free.

 ## How I Communicate